-There is one thing you can do to squeeze out some more power, and that’s undervolting.
+If you don’t want to disable the GPU, there is one thing you can do to squeeze out some more power, and that’s undervolting.
 I was only able to achieve a -50mV undervolt on my machine and had to use Throttlestop for it, since Intel XTU isn’t compatible with this CPU.

 I retook some benchmarks so you can see the effect it had: